 What kind of equipment do you need to open your own practice

 In addition to the right space, you also have to make sure that you have the right equipment.
 There will be basic office furniture and supplies so your administration assistants can run a tight ship.
 You will also need the right equipment so that you can successfully treat your patients.
+Take a look at Knightsbridge Furniture’s range of specialised mental health furniture to create a safe and secure environment for you and your patients.
 If you intend to run certain tests or treatments on site rather than outsource them, make sure that you have enough space and the correct equipment.
 Such equipment and quality assurance about it should be sourced as soon as you decide to offer the treatment.
 Make sure you also pick machines and products of the highest quality.
 Patients expect quality when paying for a private service, and you have to commit to delivering it.

 Ready to open your own practice